 The Dutch Royal Family

 Holland is a fairly young monarchy.
 The Kingdom of the Netherlands was established in 1815, and King William I was its first ruler.
 The first king of Holland was from the House of Orange-Nassau.
 The origin of Holland’s motto, ‘Je maintiendrai (“I will maintain”)’, the colors of the flag and the national color orange may all be found in the House of Orange-Nassau.
-Queen Beatrix has been the reigning monarch for over 30 years.
-The intended heir to the throne, the Prince of Orange, is her oldest son, Willem-Alexander.
-The monarch has limited power; the Queen has immunity, but the real power lies with the ministers.
+Princess Beatrix was the reigning monarch for over 30 years.
+In 2013 her eldest son, Willem-Alexander, succeeded to the throne.
+The monarch has limited power; the King has immunity, but the real power lies with the ministers.
 The monarch is neutral and does not make pronouncements about political topics.

 A walk through the royal city of The Hague, Part 1 Ulrike Grafberger, Thursday, April 11, 2013